A little while ago Belle and I went for a weekend in Newquay, Cornwall. From the beach we could see a large building out on the headland.

 The Samphire restaurant at the Headland Hotel is amazing.
 You look out onto the sea for a start, which is never a bad thing, but the food was spot on too, starting with breakfast – smoked haddock and poached eggs, fruit salad, a spot of sausage and black pudding maybe?
 ALL OF THE THINGS.

-We then went for a walk down to the beach and Fiance, who is very brave, poured himself into a wetsuit for a spot of body boarding.
-There’s a place to hire everything you need just by The Stable, so don’t worry if you don’t have any of the gear.
+We then went for a walk down to the beach to watch the surfers.
+There’s a place to hire everything you need just by The Stable, so don’t worry if you don’t have any of the gear but fancy a go.
 It was a little on the cold and windy side, so Belle and I opted just for a quick paddle, (where I accidentally got my jeans wet up to my knees), and then a drink in the Seascape cafe, set up on the cliff.

 (The balcony of the cafe is where we took that first picture from.)